 What is it?
 County Court Judgments (CCJ) are made against you for any non-payments of debt and could therefore make it difficult for you to borrow, including borrowing for a mortgage.
 This may come in the form of not being able to borrow at all, or having to make larger monthly repayments for a smaller amount.

-DIP (AIP): Decision in Principle/ Agreement in Principle
+MIP (AIP): Mortgage in Principle/ Agreement in Principle

 What is it?
-While a Decision In Principle (DIP) might sound like some new dance craze, in reality it is a document from the lender confirming how much you can borrow up to.
+While a Mortgage In Principle (MIP) might sound like some new dance craze, in reality it is a document from the lender confirming how much you can borrow up to.

 Why do I need it?
-The DIP/AIP (they mean the same thing but can be worded differently) is used as proof to show that you can afford to purchase a property.
+The MIP/AIP (they mean the same thing but can be worded differently) is used as proof to show that you can afford to purchase a property.

 MPPI: Mortgage Payment Protection Insurance